gwisk/gradguide/README.md

 5. Don't focus on your score too much.
 I know plenty of people who got into top-tier programs with scores they thought were not good enough.
 Do the best you can, but realize, at the end of the day, this is a small factor.
-What matters more is your experience, SOP, and letters.
+What matters more is your experience, statement of purpose, and letters.

 Letters of Recommendation (LORs)